webrtc-for-the-curious/webrtc-for-the-curious/content/docs/07-data-communication.md

 `Stream Identifier` is the unique identifier for the stream this data belongs too.

-`Stream Sequence Number` - A 16-bit number incremented every user message and included in the DATA message chunk header.
+`Stream Sequence Number` is a 16-bit number incremented every user message and included in the DATA message chunk header.
 After 65535 messages this will wrap around to 0.
 This number is used to decide the message order of delivery to the user if `U` is set to 0.
 Similar to the TSN except the Stream Sequence Number is only incremented for each message as a whole and not each individual chunk.

 `Payload Protocol Identifier` is the type of data that is flowing through